In order to enroll in PALCS, students must…

 Once we’ve received your application and additional required documents, an admissions representative will contact you to schedule an in-person orientation for you and your student.
 Your orientation will help prepare you for success in the cyber environment at PA Leadership.
 You can learn more about what happens at an orientation by watching our enrollment info video.

-Orientations take place in our West Chester and Pittsburgh offices.
+Orientations will take place regularly in our West Chester and Pittsburgh offices.
 Please speak with your admissions representative if you require special accommodations.

 Ready to start the enrollment process?
 Click Apply Online Now below!